teias-courses/nlp00/projects.md

 show_sidebar: false
 ---

-# Example Projects
+# Projects

-* Will be added soon...
+* Final projects will be published here...